dongyu1989/-/Attention Is All You Need.md

 ### 3.2.1 Scaled Dot-Product Attention
 <img src="./image/Scaled Dot-Product Attention.png">
 We call our particular attention "Scaled Dot-Product Attention" (Figure 2).
 The input consists of queries and keys of dimension dk, and values of dimension dv.
-We compute the dot products of the query with all keys, divide each by pdk, and apply a softmax function to obtain the weights on the values.
+We compute the dot products of the query with all keys, divide each by radical sign dk, and apply a softmax function to obtain the weights on the values.

 In practice, we compute the attention function on a set of queries simultaneously, packed together into a matrix Q. The keys and values are also packed together into matrices K and V .
 We compute the matrix of outputs as:
 <img src="./image/attention_1.png">